Do Arizona Drug and Alcohol Interventions Work?

-It’s normal for a family to wonder whether a drug or alcohol intervention will be the one thing that will persuade an addicted loved one in Arizona to go to treatment.
-By the time most families get to the point where they are considering this option, they have been dealing with someone who has had a substance abuse problem for some time.
+It is normal for a family to wonder whether an Arizona drug and alcohol intervention will be the one thing that will persuade an addicted loved one to go to treatment.
+By the time most families get to the point where they are considering this option, they have been dealing with someone who has a substance abuse problem for some time.
 The issue may have been ongoing for months or years, and the family has likely tried other strategies that haven’t been successful.

-There is no way to determine in advance whether a particular intervention will be successful.
+There is no way to determine in advance whether an intervention will be successful.
 Each one is as unique as the people who are participating in the process.
 To increase the likelihood of success, careful planning is essential.

 • Contact a Professional Interventionist

 A trained professional will work with the entire family to educate them about addiction.
 Many people don’t recognize they are dealing with someone who has a chronic disease and needs treatment.
 Old ideas about addiction being a character flaw or a matter of willpower need to be addressed before the day of the intervention.

 • Don’t Wait Until an Addict Hits Rock Bottom

 There is never a “best time” to hold an intervention.
 Waiting to intervene and try to get someone to go to treatment only allows them to sink further into their dependence on chemicals.
 The longer an addiction goes on, the more difficult it is to treat.

 • Choose a Time When the Subject of the Intervention is Likely to be Sober